logoCanungra School of Arts Hall

 More recent times............

 In September 2011, a new Colorbond roof was installed.
 The hall committee was assisted by a gratefully received grant from the Jupiters Casino Community Benefit Fund.
+Almost immediately, it was realised that Gutter Guard was needed to prevent leaves blocking the new gutters and downpipes, and this was installed in November 2012.

 The Hall Committee is indebted to Joyce and Des Libke, and to Cath Marsden for making available considerable documentation, photographs and other memorabilia for inclusion on this page.